Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Related works

 Considering the literature on cellular networks, various categories of "slicing problems" have received attention and exploration.
-One of the central areas that emerge is \textit{the allocation challenge resources} for physical nodes between slices, including allocation of resource blocks within the CN and RAN \cite{boutaba2021ai, wei2020network, leconte2018resource, schardong2021nfv, nai2022}.
-In terms of 5G network slicing, VNF refers to software-based network functions (instantiated as virtual machines or containers) that operate on virtualized infrastructure, delivering services and functionality within network slices.
-The challenge of VNF resource allocation in SA mainly focuses on optimizing the utilization of existing resources while satisfying the various requirements of distinctive network slices.
-The requirements include but are not limited to: \begin{itemize} \item \textit{Resource scarcity}: competition for limited resources, such as computing power, memory, storage, and network bandwidth, is crucial among network slices.
-Efficient resource allocation is of extreme importance to achieve optimal performance and avoid resource conflicts. \item \textit{QoS requirements}: network slices may exhibit diverse QoS requirements, that include factors such as latency, throughput, reliability, and availability.
-In order to fulfill the service-level agreements (SLAs) for each slice, it is essential that resource allocation takes into account these particular requirements. \item \textit{Dynamic resource demands}: the demands for resources may vary dynamically depending on factors such as network traffic patterns, user behaviours, and application requirements.
-Thus, the adaptability and real-time responsiveness of the resource allocation mechanism is important. \item \textit{Multi-dimensional resource optimization}: the process of resource allocation within the context of 5G network slicing entails the simultaneous optimization of various dimensions, including but not restricted to CPU utilization, memory usage, power consumption, and network bandwidth.
-Therefore, the optimization problem for satisfying the QoS requirements for multiple slices while maintaining a balance between the different dimensions is a complex challenge. \item \textit{Isolation and security}: ensuring proper isolation between slices is crucial to prevent interference, unauthorized access, and data breaches.
-Additionally, maintaining robust security measures within each slice is imperative to protect sensitive information and mitigate potential vulnerabilities. \item \textit{Resource allocation policies}: to ensure optimal performance, it is essential to design resource allocation policies that effectively allocate resources based on the specific needs (such as those derived from SLA) and priorities of each slice.
+One of the central areas that emerges is \textit{the allocation challenge resources} for physical nodes among network slices, including allocation of resource blocks within the CN and RAN \cite{boutaba2021ai, schardong2021nfv}.
+The complexity of VNF resource allocation in SA is primarily characterized by the optimization of existing resources in a manner that satisfies the diverse requirements of distinct network slices \cite{wang2023artificial}.
+These requirements encompass, but are not limited to, the following: \begin{itemize} \item \textit{Resource scarcity}: competition for limited resources, such as computing power, memory, storage, and network bandwidth, is crucial among network slices.
+Efficient resource allocation is of extreme importance to achieve optimal performance and avoid resource conflicts. \item \textit{QoS requirements}: network slices may exhibit diverse QoS requirements, which include factors such as latency, throughput, reliability, and availability.
+In order to fulfill the SLAs for each slice, it is essential that resource allocation takes into account these particular requirements. \item \textit{Dynamic resource demands}: the demands for resources may vary dynamically depending on factors such as network traffic patterns, user behaviours, and application requirements.
+Thus, the adaptability and real-time responsiveness of the resource allocation mechanism are important. \item \textit{Multi-dimensional resource optimization}: the process of resource allocation within the context of 5G network slice entails the simultaneous optimization of various dimensions, including but not restricted to CPU utilization, memory usage, power consumption, and network bandwidth.
+Therefore, the optimization problem for satisfying the QoS requirements for multiple slices while maintaining a balance between the different dimensions is a complex challenge. \item \textit{Isolation and security}: ensuring proper isolation between network slices is crucial to prevent interference, unauthorized access, and data breaches.
+Additionally, maintaining robust security measures within each network slice is imperative to protect sensitive information and mitigate potential vulnerabilities. \item \textit{Resource allocation policies}: to ensure optimal performance, it is essential to design resource allocation policies that effectively allocate resources based on the specific needs (such as those derived from SLA) and priorities of each network slice.
 This requires considering factors such as QoS requirements, traffic demands, latency constraints, and dynamic resource allocation. \end{itemize}